neurodata/neurodata.io/content/about/agreements.md

     - If for whatever reason an agreement is not met, only take 100% responsibility.
     - Do not take responsibility for other people’s actions.
     - Make sure nobody else is on your critical path for any agreements that you make.

+Team members violating these agreements *may be sanctioned or expelled*.